Yunidotwav/SolidityFurinaToken/README.md

 * If you connected a wallet, a confirmation window will appear in your wallet.
 Approve the transaction to deploy the contract.
 Remix will display the transaction details and the deployed contract address once the deployment is successful.

-7. Interact with the Contract (Optional):
+7. Interact with the Contract:
 Once deployed, you can interact with the contract's functions (e.g., mint, burn) using the "Deploy & Run Transactions" panel.